SteveTheAbel/gocodego/README.md

 automergers.
 It is your job to maintain the code.
 So if you notice a typo in someone's function please do not hesitate to fix it for them.

+> What license are we commiting under?

+MIT.
+I am a copyleft guy but for this endeavor a liberal license will work best.